hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 create unique index ix2 on clothing (brand_part, type);
 ```

-By default CRUD will generate the following methods:
+By default CRUD would generate the invalid methods:
 - `selectByUIBrandPartType()` for the first index `ix1`.
 - `selectByUIBrandPartType()` for the second index `ix2`.

-The resulting DAO won't be a valid Java class.
-To resolve this issue we can, for example, define a `column-seam` in
+To resolve the name collision we can define a `column-seam` in the table as `_`.
+If we do so the DAO will
-the table as `_`.
-If we do so the DAO will now have the following methods:
+now have the following methods:
 - `selectByUIBrand_PartType()` for the first index `ix1`.
 - `selectByUIBrandPart_Type()` for the second index `ix2`.
 This is perflectly valid and the DAO can operate normally.